How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Contraindications

-• Pregnant women must also skip the Sun Salutation B sequence.
+• Pregnant women should skip Sun Salutation B due to its intensity and physical demands.

-• For the chair pose, keep the feet slightly apart so that dropping of the buttocks becomes easy.
-You can also place the hands on the waist or thighs instead of raising overhead and keep your gaze forward.
+• Place hands on the waist or thighs instead of raising them overhead, and keep your gaze forward.

-• For standing forward bend, one can keep the knees slightly bent to easily reach the floor and fingertips can also be placed on the floor instead of palms.
+• In Standing Forward Bend, keep knees slightly bent to reach the floor more easily, and use fingertips on the floor instead of palms if needed.

 Sun Salutation B Benefits

-The elongation of the spine, expansion of the chest, and other muscles along with active flow of prana improves blood flow to these regions.
-It improves the mobility of the entire muscular system and makes the body flexible.
+• Improves Body Flexibility: The stretching of the spine, chest, and limbs, along with the active flow of prana (life force), increases blood flow and flexibility.
+This helps enhance the mobility of the entire muscular system.

 Conclusion